FAQ/Fees

 Contact me to request a free phone consultation.

-How Long Does It Take To Heal Chronic Pain?
+Q: How Long Does It Take To Heal Chronic Pain?

 We all wish I had a satisfying answer.